It should work wonders for sales of whatever product or service you’re trying to sell too. So let’s add a fifth bullet…

 Most professional bloggers will incentivise readers to join their email list by offering a free gift, such as an e-book or video course.
 Stuart McKeown, the founder of Gleam.io and arguably the thought leader in the niche of email list-building, has some great tips to help you build yours, plus here’s some great tips for creating email copy that converts from Sharon Hurley Hall.

 Having your opinion quoted by a third party is a powerful way to boost your reputation as a thought leader.
 By including your quote in their article, the author is essentially telling his audience that your opinion is worth listening to.

 The presence-boosting tasks mentioned above should result in more bloggers and journalists reaching out to you for quotes organically.
 Posting highly-quotable 10x content is another effective way to get your name out there, as other bloggers in your niche will inevitably cite it within their own research.
 It’s also possible to proactively seek opportunities to share your opinions in the media.
 Wondering how to get press this way?
-Help A Reporter Out is great website to help you, or if you’re really serious about generating media opportunities, you could outsource this task to an established PR company.
+Help A Reporter Out is a great website to help you, or if you’re really serious about generating media opportunities, you could outsource this task to an established PR company.

 A step-up from having your quote shared by a third-party is having an entire article published on its website.
 This is called guest posting (or sponsored posting, if you pay for it).
-Again, this serves as a recommendation from the publisher that you’re worth listening.
+Again, this serves as a recommendation from the publisher that you’re an expert source.
 You’ll usually be able to add a link back to your website within a guest post, which will serve to boost your online audience and your SEO.
 For this reason, most professional bloggers take guest posting very seriously.
 Many will hire a team of ghostwriters to ensure they get their face in as many third-party blogs as possible.